Keyboard shortcuts

 # Profile with flamegraph

-cargo flamegraph -- spindle theory.dfl
+cargo flamegraph -- spindle reason theory.spl

 Memory Profiling